romus204/referencer.nvim/README.md

     color = nil,                         -- optional custom color (overrides hl_group)
     virt_text_pos = "eol",               -- virtual text position (eol | overlay | right_align)
-    pattern = nil,                       -- pattern for LspAttach autocmd to auto-enable
+    pattern = nil,                       -- pattern for LspAttach autocmd to auto-enable lsp_servers = {}                     -- list of servers for which this plugin will be active. nil or {} is ALL LSP clients

 })
 ```